ShanRuisu/DogSimulator/README.md

 * Player Class
   * Properties
     * Money: This is the player's budget for the game.
 The player will start with $300.
+    * Job: This determines the player's income in the game.
+This will be represented by a char.
+    Here is the listings for the possible jobs:
+      * 5%: "Bottlecap Salesman" - $10.
+      * 10%: "Bus Driver" - $50.
+      * 70%: "McDonald's Worker" - $120.
+      * 10%: "George W. Bush's Toilet Seat Warmer" - $500.
+      * 5%: "High Quality Twitch Streamer" - $800.

 * Dog Class
   * Properties